You might be wondering what is torrenting.

 The widespread use of BitTorrent by pirates made Internet Service Providers (ISPs) interested in torrenting.
 Legal or illegal, ISPs are interested in torrenting, which made users seek privacy and speed in Virtual Private Networks (VPNs.)

-These VPNs help encrypt the data users send and receive so nobody can monitor any online activity including torrenting.
-Here’s the deal… Not all VPN services allow torrenting.
-One of those VPNs that do allow torrenting is Avast SecureLine VPN but before we get into it, here’s a short summary of what is a VPN.
+These VPNs help encrypt the data users send and receive so that nobody can monitor any online activity, including torrenting.
+Here’s the deal.
+Not all VPN services allow torrenting.
+One of those VPNs that do allow torrenting is Avast SecureLine VPN but before we get into it, here’s a summary of what is a VPN.